 It is important to take a step-by-step look at the process to get a better grasp on how AI helps with product development.

-This phase focuses on generating new product ideas and refining them into core concepts.
+This phase focuses on generating new product ideas and refining them into core concepts

 How does AI help? |

-AI can analyze vast amounts of data from social media, customer reviews, competitor information and market research reports to identify unmet needs and consumer trends.
-This helps pinpoint innovation opportunities and inform early brainstorming. |
+AI can analyze vast amounts of data from social media, customer reviews, consumer trends, competitor information and market research reports to help you identify unmet needs.
+This helps pinpoint innovation opportunities and ensure productive brainstorming. |

 Here, the original concept is translated into a tangible form and then tested through prototypes.